The AI opportunity in enterprise operations, by guest Dr. Evangelos Simoudis

 By appreciating the current state of AI technology, we are able to better plan the educational, vocational and cultural training that will be necessary.

-For more insights regarding the future of AI in the enterprise and to see Astound’s AI-driven automation platform in action, view our recorded podcast here.
+For more insights regarding the future of enterprise AI and to see Astound’s AI-driven automation platform in action, view our recorded podcast here.

 Also be sure to check-out Dr. Simoudis’ book “The Big Data Opportunity in Our Driverless Future” and his blog www.corporateinnovation.co.